List of Stargirl characters: Pat Dugan / S.T.R.I.P.E.

-A few years later, Sylvester found the cosmic staff and began using it in his times as a superhero.
-He reinvented himself as the adult superhero Starman, though Pat still operated as his sidekick Stripesy.
-Sylvester was recruited into the Justice Society of America, an elite team of superheroes that gained much media attention.
+A few years later, Sylvester found the cosmic staff and reinvented himself as the adult superhero Starman, though Pat still operated as his sidekick.
+Sylvester was recruited into the JSA, an elite team of superheroes that gained much media attention.
 Sylvester brought Pat into the JSA and the team became very close.
-Pat served as the team's sidekick and took care of their artifacts and kept their suits clean.
-He was a valued and important member of the JSA.
+Pat served as the team's sidekick and took care of their artifacts and suits.
+After Starman and much of the JSA were killed in battle, Pat ensured the JSA's tools and suits, including Starman's staff, were safely stored in the JSA headquarters.
+Two years to the series' events, Pat followed Rex's research to Blue Valley, Nebraska, where he married Barbara Whitmore.